bigsea-ufcg/bigsea-loadbalancer/README.md

 -----------

 * Only support OpenStack Infrastructure
-* Nova Live Migrations only considers only *shared storage-based live migrations* (We don't take in consideration the migration cost)
+* Nova Live Migrations considers only *shared storage-based live migrations* (We don't take in consideration the migration cost)

 Running the LoadBalancer